Looking for support for your finance function? Book a time with an expert.

 Advantages of Accrual Basis Accounting

-• Financial statements reflect business performance regardless of payment timing
+• Financial statements disclose business performance irrespective of the timing of payments.

-• Clear visibility into upcoming obligations and expected revenue
+• Visibility into future obligations and expected revenues

-• Consistent recognition of financial events as they occur
+• Corresponding recognition of financial events along the way

 Accrual accounting excels at connecting 'financial cause and effect':

-• Long-term contracts show a progressive financial impact
+• Long-term contracts display a progressive financial effect

 Disadvantages of Accrual Basis Accounting